 The health benefits of clove oil can be attributed to its antimicrobial, antifungal, antiseptic, antiviral, aphrodisiac and stimulating properties.
 The oil is used for treating a variety of health disorders including toothaches, indigestion, cough, asthma, headache, stress and blood impurities.
-The most important use of clove oil is in dental care.
+The most important and common use of clove oil is in dental care.
 Several toothpastes, mouth wash and oral care medications contain clove oil as an important ingredient.

 Clove is an evergreen tree, which produces a flower bud that has numerous medicinal properties.
-It is often referred as clove bud.
-Clove bud has a shaft and a head and hence it has the Latin name clavus meaning nail.
-Clove was extensively used in the ancient Indian and Chinese civilizations and it spread to other parts of the world, including Europe, during the seventh and eight centuries.
+It is often referred to as clove bud.
+Clove bud has a shaft and a head and hence it has the Latin name clavus, meaning nail.
+Clove was extensively used in ancient Indian and Chinese civilizations and it spread to other parts of the world, including Europe, during the seventh and eight centuries.
 Even now, clove is used in several Indian and Chinese dishes.

 Health benefits of clove oil